CityOfNewYork/patterns-cli/readme.md

 [CLI commands](#commands) can be executed using the `pttrn` command.
 Avaliable commands can be seen below.

     pttrn {{ command }}

+Versioning uses the default `npm version` command.
+This will run the `preversion` command in the recommended NPM Scripts.

+    npm version {{ major/minor/patch }}

+Publishing to the registry uses the default `npm publish` command.
+This will run `prepublishOnly` and `publish` commands in the recommended NPM Scripts above as well.
+Publishing requires a new tag/version before publishing.

+    npm publish

 **Upgrading a current NYC Opportunity Patterns Library**